Rural Pest Control in Swindon & Wiltshire for Estates, Landowners & Rural Businesses

 Costs depend on the pest species, site layout, access, public rights of way, livestock considerations, and whether you need a one-off visit or an ongoing plan.
 I price based on the safest, most effective way to reduce pressure and prevent repeat issues.

-To get an accurate quote, send your postcode, the pest, where activity is worst, and a few clear photos/video.
+For an accurate quote, send your postcode, the pest, where activity is worst, and a few clear photos or video.
 I’ll confirm what’s needed and provide a clear scope and fixed quote before work starts.

 How quickly can you attend a rural pest control job?

-What do you need from me to get started (and price accurately)?
+What do you need from me to get started?

 Postcode and site type, the pest species (or best guess), where activity is worst, and how urgent it is.
-Then: access notes (gates/locks), livestock present, staff routes, public access/rights of way, and any no-go areas.
+Then: access notes (gates, locks), livestock present, staff routes, public access or rights of way, and any no-go areas.

-Photos help massively — entry points, damage, droppings/feathers, feed stores, rafters/roof voids, and surrounding ground (tracks, runs, burrows).
-If you’ve tried anything already (bait, traps, deterrents), tell me what, where, and the result.
+Photos help massively — entry points, damage, droppings or feathers, feed stores, rafters and roof voids, and surrounding ground (tracks, runs, burrows).
+If you’ve already tried bait, traps or deterrents, tell me what, where, and the result.

 Do you use poison or bait?

-Where it’s safe, lawful and appropriate, I focus on targeted control methods that can reduce reliance on poison.
-The right approach depends on the pest, location, and risk to livestock, pets, and non-target species.
+My default is targeted control that reduces reliance on poison.
+The right approach depends on the pest, location, and risk to livestock, pets and non-target species.

-If poison/bait is not suitable for your site or preferences, I’ll recommend practical alternatives and prevention priorities to reduce repeat pressure.
+Where bait or rodenticide genuinely is the right tool for the situation, I’ll use it lawfully and explain why.
+Where it isn’t, I’ll recommend practical alternatives and prevention priorities to reduce repeat pressure.
 The plan is always based on what’s safest and most effective for your land.

 Why use air rifles and shotguns — is it safe and legal?

-Where it’s safe, lawful and appropriate, a targeted air rifle/shotgun approach can reduce reliance on poison, lower risk to non-target species, and deliver rapid pressure reduction in specific high-impact areas such as roof spaces, yards, and feed/storage zones.
+Where it’s safe, lawful and appropriate, a targeted air rifle or shotgun approach can reduce reliance on poison, lower risk to non-target species, and deliver rapid pressure reduction in specific high-impact areas — roof spaces, yards, and feed and storage zones.

 Safety comes first: backstops, access, livestock, neighbours, rights of way and site routines all matter.
-If the set-up can’t be made safe, or the approach isn’t appropriate for the species/season/location, I won’t proceed.
+If the set-up can’t be made safe, or the approach isn’t appropriate for the species, season or location, I won’t proceed.

-Do you cover pigeon, corvid and rat problems on farms and rural buildings?
+Do you cover pigeon, corvid and rat problems on estates and rural buildings?

 Yes.
-Common call-outs include pigeon/woodpigeon fouling in sheds and roof spaces, corvid pressure around yards and feed, and rats around buildings and storage areas.
+Common call-outs include pigeon and woodpigeon fouling in sheds and roof spaces, corvid pressure around yards and feed, and rats around buildings and storage areas.

 Work is planned around your site and routines, with a clear scope and fixed quote first, followed by practical control carried out safely and lawfully, then a simple report with photos and prevention priorities to help stop repeat issues.